jxmot/markdown-hitcounter/README.md

 * Check the IP address of the viewer, if found in a configurable *known IP list* the count is not incremented.
   * **NOTE**: When a markdown file with this hit counter is viewed *through* GitHub the IP address will always be within a specific range owned by GitHub.
+  * One of my other utilites, [getfqdnip](https://github.com/jxmot/getfqdnip) could be part of the solution.

 ## Other Uses